cisagov/ScubaGear/baselines/aad.md

 9. Under **Admin consent requests** -\> **Users can request admin consent to apps they are unable to consent to**, select **Yes.**

-10. Under **Who can review admin consent requests**​, select the group created in step two that is responsible for reviewing and adjudicating app requests.
+10. Under **Who can review admin consent requests**, select the group created in step two that is responsible for reviewing and adjudicating app requests.